How does music recognition actually work and what does it have to do with math?

 What makes Shazam so successful is the idea to generate an acoustic fingerprint of a song.
 This fingerprint is, just like human beings, unique for each piece of music.
 The high efficiency of the acoustic fingerprint algorithm as well as an intelligent procedure for searching the database have made Shazam successful.

 The exact mathematical steps behind the fingerprint algorithm and the search of the Shazam database will be explained in the Shazam-CAMMP day very closely and interactively.
-Using simple MATLAB codes, students discover the mathematical basics of sound and the mathematical tool for acoustic fingerprinting - Fourier analysis.
-In an action-oriented module, the students will create an acoustic fingerprint of a sample photograph themselves and search it in a programmed database.
+Using simple codes, students discover the mathematical basics of sound and the mathematical tool for acoustic fingerprinting - Fourier analysis.
+In an action-oriented workshop, the students will create an acoustic fingerprint of a sample photograph themselves and search it in a programmed database.
 This only requires prior knowledge of functions.

 Duration: from 5 hours (incl. lunch break)

 Previous knowledge: functional concept